wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.0.7 =
+* Fixed bug that caused scan to loop, stop halfway or not start for many sites.
+* Fix bug that caused scan to not start on sites with thousands (over 20,000 in one case) users.
+* Scan start is now faster for sites with large numbers of users.
+* Fix bug that caused scan to get killed when checking passwords on sites with thousands of users.
+* Wordfence now intelligently determines how to do a loopback request to kick off a scan.
+* Scan is no longer called with a cron key in HTTP header but uses a query string value to authenticate itself which is more reliable.

 = 3.0.6 =
 * Improved malware and phishing URL detection.
 * Upgraded to Wordfence API version 1.9